tracker1/node-ms-sqlcmd/README.md

 #### Query String

 The following query string parameters may also be specified as additional parameters passed to `sqlcmd`.
-Boolean values may be a literal `true`, `t`, `y` or `1` as a boolean or string for a true value, all other values will be considered false.
+Boolean values may be a literal `true`, `t`, `y` or `1` as a boolean or string for a true value, `false`, `f`, `n`, or `1` for a false value, all other values will use the default/unset value.

 * dedicatedAdminConnection Boolean (-A) - Logs in to SQL Server with a Dedicated Administrator Connection (DAC).
 This kind of connection is used to troubleshoot a server.
 This will only work with server computers that support DAC.
 If DAC is not available, sqlcmd generates an error and then exits. (-A)
 * trustServerCert Boolean (-C) - This switch is used by the client to configure it to implicitly trust the server certificate without validation.
 This option is equivalent to the ADO.NET option
-* loginTimeout Integer/Seconds (-l) - Specifies the number of seconds before a sqlcmd login to the ODBC driver times out when you try to connect to a server.
+* loginTimeout Integer (-l) - Specifies the number of seconds before a sqlcmd login to the ODBC driver times out when you try to connect to a server.
 This option sets the sqlcmd scripting variable SQLCMDLOGINTIMEOUT.
 The default time-out for login to sqlcmd is eight seconds.
 The login time-out must be a number between 0 and 65534.
 A value of 0 specifies time-out to be infinite.
 * readOnly Boolean - Declares the application workload type (-K) as `ReadOnly` when connecting to a server.
 If specified, the sqlcmd utility will not support connectivity to a secondary replica in an AlwaysOn availability group.

-    // Always specify this option when connecting to the availability group listener of a
-    // SQL Server availability group or a SQL Server Failover Cluster Instance.
-This
-    // option provides for faster detection of and connection to the (currently) active
+* multisubnetFailover Boolean (-M) - Always specify this option when connecting to the availability group listener of a SQL Server availability group or a SQL Server Failover Cluster Instance.
+This option provides for faster detection of and connection to the (currently) active server.
-    // server.
 If this option is not specified, it is off. (-M)
-    multisubnetFailover: true|false,

-    // This switch is used by the client to request an encrypted connection. (-N)
+* encryptedConnection Boolean (-N) - This switch is used by the client to request an encrypted connection.
-    encryptedConnection: true|false,

-### Options

 ## Other Details